You are in the CarrTracks website Picture Gallery.

 I will be covering this portion of the Union Pacific Overland Route from west to east since most of my trips across the territory were made in that direction.
 This gallery includes a group of pictures my brother Steve took in September 1988 while chasing engine 3985 from Cheyenne over to Laramie.
 Click the engine number above to go directly to the chase.

 From the time the railroad connected with the Central Pacific to the end of the century, the UP was only able to add about 17 miles of second track.
 The biggest changes from the original route were made over Sherman Hill west of Cheyenne.
 The original UP line over Sherman Hill was near the Ames Monument at an elevation of 8,247 feet above sea level.
 The UP built the Ames monument at the summit in 1882 to honor the Ames brothers that had helped finance the original construction.
 In 1901 the UP completed the first tunnel at Hermosa, built a new line three miles to the south of the original summit and added a second line between Laramie and Hermosa.
 UP then abandoned the original line over the summit.
 The new line not only lowered the maximum elevation to 8,015 but also allowed the railroad to abandon the Dale Creek bridge that had a four mile per hour speed restriction on it.
 The new line out of Laramie lowered the eastbound ruling grade from 1.9 percent to 0.8 percent between Laramie and the Hermosa Tunnel.
 With increased traffic and the leadership of Harriman the railroad transformed the single track Overland Route to mostly double track by the end of 1918.
 Early semaphore signals were installed between 1906 and 1917.
-For example, in 1909 when the railroad was installing a second track between Rock Springs 15 miles and Green river, WY.
-It was moving and converting the automatic block signals from one arm lower quadrant to two arm lower quadrant for double track operations.
+For example, in 1909 the railroad was installing a second track on the 15 miles between Rock Springs and Green river, WY.
+It moved and converted the automatic block signals from one arm lower quadrant to two arm lower quadrant for double track operations.
 UP also installed automatic block signals from Riner to Wamsutter that same year.
-In 1917 it was installing GRS model 2 lower quadrant 2 arm semaphore signals between Pine Bluffs, NE 35 miles and Archer, WY, Buford 33 miles to Hermosa, and Wamsutter 53 miles to Point of Rocks.
+In 1917 it was installing GRS model 2 lower quadrant 2 arm semaphore signals between Pine Bluffs, NE and Burns, WY 17 miles, Buford to Hermosa 33 miles, and Wamsutter to Point of Rocks 53 miles.
+In 1909 UP was installing automatic block signals Cheyenne south to LaSalle, CO (60 miles) and ordered automatic block signals for La Salle, CO to Sand Creek (45 miles).
+In 1918, it installed block signals on 18 miles of double track Burns to Archer and four miles of double track between Dale Creek and Hermosa.
 By the end of 1919, the UP had 641 miles of single track and 905 miles of double track with automatic block signals.
-In 1920 UP was installing automatic block signals from Leroy 27 miles to Evanston.
+In 1920 UP was installing automatic block signals from Leroy to Evanston 27 miles.
 These lower quadrant semaphore signals were replaced with searchlight signals in the late 40s.

 Chasing the 3985